 The push press has been practiced for literally decades and has been a core exercise with Olympic athletes of all sorts.
 It is also the finishing portion of the clean and jerk movement that is contested in the sport of Olympic Weight Lifting.
 The push press is not so much a strengthening exercise as it is a nervous system stimulus.
 What this means is that for the most part, this exercise improves your nerve signals to your muscles, ultimately recruiting more and larger fast-twitch fibers (the kind that build explosiveness).

-Setup: The setup for the push press is very important.
+The setup for the push press is very important.
 The bar is actually placed in an unfamiliar position on top of your clavicle (collar bone).
 In this position, the elbows are rotated forward and up, while not being allowed to drift outward.
 Perfecting this position will take some time, so be patient and practice it in a mirror as much as possible.
-Place your feet shoulder width neutral position, and make sure your abdominal and lower back muscles are tight and ready.
+Place your feet shoulder width and in a neutral position, and make sure your abdominal and lower back muscles are tight and ready.

 Midpoint: Using the power from your legs, hips and core, perform a jumping movement, which will allow the bar to be pushed overhead.
 Your feet should leave the ground slightly through the midpoint.